shaisachs/the-check/README.md

 Someone has drawn a frowning face on that last one.

-In the break room, a chart is taped above the espresso machine.
+// todo: we could maybe lose this section, it's actually not necessary In the break room, a chart is taped above the espresso machine.
 It’s titled **Culinary Clustering Patterns** and looks like a cross between a subway map and a weather forecast.

 Colored dots labeled with initials drift toward categories like: